SantoriniDave.com

 Events and Atmosphere

 The month kicks off with the New Year’s Day Parade on January 1st, a massive event through central London.
 While some festive attractions linger into the first week, the city quickly shifts into its cultural winter season.
-Major galleries often launch new winter exhibitions, and the city’s culinary scene focuses on hearty, seasonal British fare.
+Major galleries launch new winter exhibitions, and the city’s culinary scene focuses on hearty, seasonal British fare.

 The Winter Sales

-Winter sale periods often continue throughout the month, especially at luxury retailers like Harrods or Liberty.
+Winter sale periods continue throughout the month, especially at luxury retailers like Harrods or Liberty.
 While markdowns can be significant, keep in mind that stock levels and depth of discounts vary greatly by store.
 It is a great time to browse, but do not expect every item to be a bargain.

 Theater and Culture